Is Wood Conductive

 Understanding The Implications For Electrical Installations And Safety

-It is crucial to note that wood itself does not conduct electricity to a dangerous extent.
+It is crucial to note that wood itself does not conduct electricity to a dangerous extent under dry conditions.
 However, when moisture or other conductive substances come into contact with wood, the risk of electrical conduction increases.
 Consequently, proper grounding and insulation techniques are imperative when working with wood in electrical installations to minimize the risk of electrical shock or fires.
+Understanding the composition of composite wood products is also relevant here — some engineered woods use adhesives that may affect their electrical properties differently from solid wood.

 Wood As An Insulator In Construction